-Pour EasyCare® Ultra Premium latex Paint/Primer in One into the paint tray and coat your roller.
+Pour EasyCare® Ultra Premium Interior Paint into the paint tray and coat your roller.
 Paint widthwise in 6-ft. square sections, using a zigzag pattern of overlapping "W" strokes.
 Move from right to left, then left to right, spreading evenly with horizontal strokes.

 Use our paint calculator to estimate how much paint you need before you begin the project.

 Paint a second coat, using the same method.